The Economic Benefits

 - 99 local businesses benefiting from the almost $110 million spent locally on supplies and services.

-Inland Rail is currently benefiting NSW businesses, with 528 contracts committed at a value of more than $400 million as of November 2020.
+Inland Rail is currently benefiting New South Wales businesses, with 767 contracts committed at a value of $1.23 billion as of December 2022.

-In NSW, Inland Rail includes upgrades to more than 600km of existing track and the construction of almost 400 km of new rail line.
+In New South Wales, Inland Rail includes upgrades to more than 600km of existing track and the construction of over 300km of new rail line.

-Regional New South Wales is Australia's most diverse largest economy and, home to 40% of the state's population, which contributes 8.3% to Australia’s gross domestic product (GDP).
+Regional New South Wales is Australia's most diverse and largest economy and home to 40% of the state's population, which contributes 8.3% to Australia'a gross domestic product (GDP).

-The freight, logistics and distribution sector contributed $6.4 billion to the NSW state economy in 2018 and is expected to grow in the years ahead.
+The freight, logistics and distribution sector contributed $6.4 billion to the New South Wales state economy in 2018 and is expected to grow in the years ahead.

 Home to the nation's largest city, Sydney, the state is a hub for innovation, population diversity and a popular business destination.

-Inland Rail taps into and boosts the economic potential of NSW.
+Inland Rail taps into and boosts the economic potential of New South Wales.
 It will enhance existing freight infrastructure, making it easier for businesses, farms, mines, cities and ports to connect to domestic and international markets.

-There will be 200,000 fewer heavy vehicle movements on NSW roads each year in 2050 – diverted from the Newell, Hume and Pacific Highways.
-Each train on Inland Rail will replace 160 trucks.
+There will be 200,000 fewer heavy vehicle movements on New South Wales roads each year in 2050 – diverted from the Newell, Hume and Pacific Highways.
+Each train on Inland Rail will replace 110 trucks.

-- There are 42 Local Government Areas (LGAs) that lie approximately 50km east and 100km west of the Inland Rail alignment in NSW.
+- There are 42 Local Government Areas (LGAs) that lie in proximity to the Inland Rail alignment in New South Wales.

 Industry Growth & Investment

-The following hubs are local initiatives that will present investment opportunities for transport and logistic operators and complement industry throughout NSW.
+The following hubs are local initiatives that will present investment opportunities for transport and logistic operators and complement industry throughout New South Wales.